 Yes, depending on your score.
 For AP, you must have taken the AP exam for that language, and your scores must have been reported to the Registrar.
 A list of AP equivalencies can be found in the JCU Undergraduate Bulletin.

 For IB (International Baccalaureate), you must request a transcript from the IBNA (International Baccalaureate North America) and have it sent directly to JCU.
 A list of IB equivalencies can be found in the JCU Undergraduate Bulletin.

 You are still subject to the language requirement, but your previous credit may apply toward it.
 Your transfer credit will be evaluated by the JCU Registrar to determine JCU equivalency.
 Once you know the JCU equivalent of your previous courses, you should enroll at the next higher level if you wish to continue in that same language to complete your language requirement.
 For example, if you receive transfer credit for the equivalent of 101 and 102, you should then enroll in 201 here at JCU.
 If your transfer credit is accepted as the equivalent of 201 or higher, then your language requirement will be waived.

-International students–those who are citizens of and who have lived for at least 10 years in another country whose primary language is not English–are exempt from the language requirement.
+International students--those who are citizens of and who have lived for at least 10 years in another country whose primary language is not English--are exempt from the language requirement.

-This waiver only exempts the student from the language requirement; it does not grant the student academic credit.
+Please note that this waiver only exempts the student from the language requirement; it does not grant the student academic credit.

 Yes, you must enroll at the level of placement.
 If you think your placement is wrong, your first step is to attend the first day of class.
 If that first day still feels wrong, then immediately discuss your placement concerns with the instructor.
 Changes can be made during the first week of classes if you and your instructor, along with the department chair, together determine that your placement was incorrect.